 STEP 2 – Ship Your Storage Device To Us

 After you’ve established your case within our ticket system, all you have to do now is ship your media to us.
-Shipping your hard drive or other storage device is very easy, and safe as long as you take the proper precautions.
+Shipping your hard drive or other storage device is very easy and safe as long as you take the proper precautions.
 If you have a hard drive, try to put it in an anti-static bag if you have one (see pictures below).
 If you don’t have an anti-static bag, you can wrap it in aluminum foil.
 This is done to prevent any electrostatic discharge (note: external hard drives do not need to be wrapped in anti-static or foil).
 Then wrap the device in 4 or 5 layers of bubble-wrap, and place it in a well fitting box so that it doesn’t move around.
 Add extra padding if needed.
 We recommend shipping via UPS or FedEx if at all possible.
 Just ship to the address provided on the confirmation page when you create your case.
-We have locations in Florida and Texas.
 Include a note with your NAME and the CASE NUMBER that was issued to you.

 STEP 3 – Evaluation Of Your Storage Device